Everyone in Puno gets involved with raising sheep and alpaca.

 It is really sunny.

 The people here often look for ways to celebrate life.
 I am invited to the annual reenactment of the arrival of Manco Qhapaq and Mama Ocllo.
-They are the mythical couple who are said to have founded Puno.
-I realize this celebration is a chance to listen to the indigenous languages.
+They are the mythical couple who are said to have founded Puno, and eventually, the Inca Empire.
+I realize the local people are celebrating their heritage and their languages.

 I consider my time here well spent, though.
-I learned how much more there is to discover about these people and their wonderful words.
+I learned how these people live and how they use their language.
+I learned about their heritage.
+And I learned how much more there is to discover about these people and their wonderful words.

 At an annual celebration, actors portray the mythical couple who founded Puno.